 Why Do Some of Your Rings Spin?
 Did you know that most women’s knuckles are bigger than the base of their fingers?
 Yup!
 Today I'll tell you about how speed bumps might solve your ring spinning problem.

 Most women live with it, putting up with their rings twirling and flopping over to the side—not a good look.
-The fact that your ring needs to be so big to get over your knuckle means it’s loose once it’s over.
+The fact that your ring needs to be so big to get over your knuckle means it’s loose once it gets behind your knuckle.

 Rings that have to be a full size or two larger to fit over your knuckle, become prime candidates to be left unworn in your jewelry box.
-This Santa Barbara Jeweler has to say…“that’s not right!”
+I say…“that’s not right!”

 Despair not!
 I have a possible solution.

 Speed bumps are small balls or raised domes soldered onto the inside shank of rings.
 I normally place two such balls, one on each side, usually 4 to 5mm up from the bottom of the ring.

 For rings that spin, speed bumps help anchor your ring to the muscle area of your finger and help prevent it from spinning.

 Speed bumps are good for women who need slightly larger sized rings to fit over their knuckles.
 They’re also good for top heavy rings that have a tendency to fall over.

 Speed bumps also help with rings with thin shanks, where there’s not much there to help hold the ring upright.